ChrisspyB/spacetime/README.md

 # 4vector-sim
-Educational simulation of 4-vectors and their invariances in special relativity
+Programmable spacetime diagrams for simulating problems in special relativity.

+Suggestions and feedback greatly appreciated.